 2.5.
 Crab soup (Sup cua)

-Crab soup is a favourite food of Vietnamese people regardless of the cold or hot weather.
+Crab soup is a favorite food of Vietnamese people regardless of the cold or hot weather.
 With beaten eggs, mushrooms, quail eggs, and crab meat, this soup dish is widely sold in the streets of Vietnam.
-To make the taste better, you can add a little pepper, chilli flakes, or chilli sauce depending on your preference.
+To make the taste better, you can add a little pepper, chili flakes, or chili sauce depending on your preference.

 2.6.
 Vietnamese sticky rice (Xoi)

-In the S-shaped country, you can find sticky rice everywhere with various flavours, ranging from sweet to savoury.
-It is recommended for tourists to try ‘xoi xeo’ (Vietnamese yellow sticky rice with mung bean and fried onion) - a specialty to be mentioned when we think of Hanoi alley Vietnamese street food.
+In the S-shaped country, you can find sticky rice everywhere with various flavors, ranging from sweet to savory.
+It is recommended for tourists to try ‘xoi xeo’ (Vietnamese yellow sticky rice with mung bean and fried onion), a specialty to be mentioned when we think of Hanoi alley Vietnamese street food.

 2.7.
 Fried rice flour cake with eggs (Bot chien)

-Fried rice flour cake with eggs (Bot chien) is served with green onion, shredded papaya, and ketchup or chilli sauce.
+Fried rice flour cake with eggs (Bot chien) is served with green onion, shredded papaya, and ketchup or chili sauce.
 It is crispy on the outside and chewy on the inside.

 You may also like: